Elena-shi0912/CS348-Project-FrontEnd/README.md

 ## Available Scripts

+After cloning the project directory.
 In the project directory, you can run:

+### `npm install`
+Install all the required dependencies/packages for this project

 ### `npm start`